mlesniak/mlesniak.github.io/content/resume.md

 - Adding JavaScript support to the client's scripting engine
 - Developing a custom VSCode extension to support an internal configuration language with validation and auto-completion
 - Analysis and documentation of SQS performance problems
+- Add security to endpoints via Bewit and Hawk protocol
+- Convert legacy infrastructure as code setup to CDK for AWS
 - Anlayzing and fixing bugs

-Keywords: Java (17, 21), AWS, SQS, DynamoDB, Microservices
+Keywords: Java (17, 21), AWS, SQS, DynamoDB, Microservices, CDK

 ##### 01/2024 - 02/2024 | Consultant